Conwenu/Webstore-Web-Application/README.md

 ## Technology Used
 ## This project Uses The Following On The Front End (VS Code)
-React
+React,
-Universal Cookie
+Universal Cookie,
-React Toastify
+React Toastify,
-React Bootstrap
+React Bootstrap,
-Bootstrap
+Bootstrap,
-React DOM
+React DOM,
-React Router Dom
+React Router Dom,
-UUID
+UUID,
-Axios
+Axios,
 Firebase

 ## This Project Uses The Following On The Back End (Intelli J)